 Russia

 The war in Ukraine sparked by Russian aggression has “shaken the very foundation of the international order” and is a crucial reason for Japan’s redesign of its defense policies.
-When Russia invaded Ukraine on February 24, 2022, Article 2(4) of the UN Charter was violated which binds member states from the “use of force against the territorial integrity or political independence of any state.”
+When Russia invaded Ukraine on February 24, 2022, Article 2(4) of the UN Charter was violated, which binds member states from the “use of force against the territorial integrity or political independence of any state.”
 Russia’s direct aggression goes against the “laws of political morality” on which Japan prides itself.
 Because of the changes in the European community, Japan argues that it, too, must change its current policies under the threat of potential replication of such events in the Indo-Pacific.
 Moreover, Russia and China’s growing relationship could extend the threat of Russia into the Indo-Pacific region.
 Over the last two decades, Russia and China have increased their bilateral military land and sea drills.
 Such exercises have involved “simulating combined missile defense tasks” that suggest a strengthening alliance between the two nations.
 The MOD released the following image: "Joint navigation by Chinese and Russian vessels (October 2021).”